hooverken/PAScaleSet/README.md

 ### In our case, I realized a few things:

-1. If we used a load balancer and put firewalls behind it then the firewalls didn't have to be "aware" of each other *as long as their configurations match exactly*
+1. Firewalls that are placed behind a sufficiently capable load balancer don't have to be "aware" of each other *as long as their configurations match exactly*.
-2. If we used a VM scale set to manage the appliances, we could create a "firewall" that would increase its performance automatically when under stress and therefore be able to keep up with even when under significant load
+2. If we used a VM scale set to manage the appliances, we could create a "firewall cluster" that would scalle out automatically when under stress and therefore be able to handle significant levels of load.
+This would also save cost by not requiring us to pick very large VM's to run the NVA's as a worst-case hedge.
-3. If we could soilve the problem of how to get a NVA which is deployed automatically by the scale set to configure itself and join the load balancer pool unattended, we would have a setup which required no human intervention to scale up (or down) according to load -- and therefore we would have both a HA-like solution and not have to size the VM's used by the NVA's for a worst-case scanario to keep costs reasonable.
+3. If we could solve the problem of how to get a NVA which is deployed automatically by the scale set to configure itself and join the load balancer pool unattended, we would have a setup which required no human intervention to scale up (or down) according to load -- and therefore we would have both a HA-like solution and not have to size the VM's used by the NVA's for a worst-case scanario to keep costs reasonable.

 *Disclaimer: I am not a Palo Alto admin.
 I relied on a member of our team who was one to handle the PA-specific elements of the environment when we built it.
 Please talk to someone who knows PA's better than I do for questions about how some of the PA configuration elements described below were set up.*